zzzprojects/EntityFramework-Extensions/docs/pages/tutorials/licensing.md

 - **WinForm App:** Use the main thread method to activate your license.
 - **Win Service:** Use the OnStart method to activate your license

 > The AddLicense must always be set before the first call to the library.
-Otherwise, the monthly trial will start.
+Otherwise, you will start the evaluation period

 ## How can I check if my license is valid?
 The validate method allow you to know whether your license is valid or not.